- Do you always dread visiting the dentist, just in case you are told that you need treatment?

 If the tooth surface is strengthened with fluoride, then the sugars will not be able to attack the tooth as much and the decay process will be minimal.

-If you have combination of acids and sweet items – such as fizzy drinks :then this is far worse.
+If you have a combination of acids and sweet items, such as fizzy drinks then this is far worse.

-If the child ends up loosing teeth at a young age- then the adult teeth will either come through in the wrong place or the adult tooth will not form properly.
+If the child ends up losing teeth at a young age, then the adult teeth will either come through in the wrong place or the adult tooth will not form properly.

 It is not good to have fillings.
 You can again develop decay around the filling and require more treatments in the future.

-Dr Ahmed is the Practice Owner and Principal Dentist Of the Award Winning Dental Practice, Longwood House Dental Care.
-She herself has been awarded recognition as Leading Physician of The World.
-She is also an expert in Cosmetic, Invisalign and Implant Dentistry, and has been awarded Platinum Invisalign status.
+Dr. Tasleem Ahmed is the Practice Owner and Principal Dentist Of the Award Winning Dental Practice, Longwood House Dental Care.
+She is an expert in Cosmetic Dentistry, Invisalign, and Implant Dentistry.
+She has been awarded recognition as Leading Physician of The World and holds Platinum Elite Invisalign status.